trimesh.registration module

 (n, 3) float or List[(n, 3) float]

-Perform Procrustes’ analysis subject to constraints.
-Finds the transformation T mapping a to b which minimizes the square sum distances between Ta and b, also called the cost.
-Optionally specify different weights for the points in a to minimize the weighted square sum distances between Ta and b.
-This can improve transformation robustness on noisy data if the points’ probability distribution is known.
+Optionally specify different weights for the points in a to minimize the weighted square sum distances between Ta and b, which can improve transformation robustness on noisy data if the points’ probability distribution is known.

 Parameters: